What you need to know: vaping, alcohol, drugs and safe driving

 No. In fact, vaping can be harmful.

 Sobering up, or getting the alcohol out of your body, takes time.
-About 10% of alcohol leaves the body in breath, sweat and urine, but most is broken down by the liver.
+About 10% of alcohol leaves the body in breath, sweat and urine, but the liver breaks down most.

-The liver can only get rid of about one standard drink per hour.
-Nothing can speed this up – not even black coffee, cold showers, exercise or vomiting.
+The liver can only eliminate about one standard drink per hour.
+Nothing can speed this up—not even black coffee, cold showers, exercise, or vomiting.

 You can still be over the legal limit even a few hours after your last drink, even if you feel okay.
 The NSW Centre for Road Safety talks more about how long it takes you to sober up.